Tomoyuki Itamura: Style

 Reflecting on the eight years Itamura was a part of the Monogatari series, he said that he happened to join the production of Bakemonogatari at just the right time to work closely with Oishi, which he described as being a good learning experience.
 He discussed with Shinbo in regard to him taking over the television series starting with Nisemonogatari, and understood that he wouldn't be able to imitate Oishi's style even if he wanted to.
 Oishi himself was supportive of Itamura experimenting with his own style and finding his own version of the series through his work, though Itamura did, at first, use similar formats to Oishi at the beginning of his tenure on the series due to the circumstances of time and experience.
 Some creators are able to create their works simply by reading the scenario they're given; though, Itamura describes himself as capable of working only after doing research.
 In Sayonara, Zetsubou-Sensei, he was in charge of a segment that featured rakugo, so he went to a play in-person and watched Tiger & Dragon for research; and in Owarimonogatari, he looked into ball-jointed dolls and cricket to use as motifs and gags.
 Sound director Youta Tsuruoka described Itamura similarly, saying that Itamura was a director who worked more on "logic" whereas Oishi was more "intuitive."

+Regarding his own style as director, Itamura considered his primary principle to be bringing out the charms of the original work, an idea inspired by Shinbo's work on Sayonara, Zetsubou-Sensei.
+He also doesn't like to make decisions entirely on his own and oftentimes listens to other staff members from other departments, or assistant and episode directors, in making decisions, but that he continues to pursue a level of quality and doesn't wait around for ideas from them.
+Itamura considers this facet of his directorial style to be the primary characteristic that he inherited from Shinbo.